quiltingcode/pp4-craft-cafe/README.md

 ## Site Structure

 The Craft Café site is split up in two parts: **when the user is logged out** and **when the user is logged in**.
 Depending on login status different pages are available for the user.
-When the user is logged out the pages: *Home*, *Food*, and *Craft Workshops* are avaliable from the Navigation Bar menu.
-When the user is logged in *Contact Us*, *Craft Cafe Community*, and *Profile Page* are available.
-If you are logged in as an administrator an *admin* dashboard page is also available.
+When the user is logged out the pages: *Home*, *Menu*, and *Craft Workshops* are available from the Navigation Bar menu.
+When the user is logged in *Bookings*, *Craft Cafe Community*, and *Profile Page* are available.
+If you are logged in as an administrator an *Admin* dashboard page is also available.
 The site is intuitive and prompts the user to sign in if they try to access areas which require a user profile.

 Read more about the different choices in the [Features](<#features>) section.